chile0092/inet_4031_adduser_script/README.md

 **group** - The groups that the user should be added to.
 If no group is specified, the user is created without any group assignment.

 **Skipping a line:** To prevent a line from being processed, put a '#' in the beginning of the line of code (comment it out).

 **Assign user to no groups:** If a user do not belong to any group, leave a '-' in the space of the group field.

 ### Command Excuction

-**To execute the scrip**t, ensure Python is installed and the script is executable:
+**To execute the script**, ensure Python is installed and the script is executable:

 `chmod a+x create-users.py`

 **To run the script, use:**

 `./create-users.py < create-users.input`

 **or use Python explicitly:**

 `sudo python create-users.py < create-users.input`
 (use `sudo python3 create-users.py < create-users.input` if Python 3 is installed)